Blosc/blogsite/posts/ndim-reductions.rst

 In this case, performance in the X axis is already faster than Y and Z axes for Blosc2.
 Interestingly, performance is also faster than NumPy in X axis, while being very similar in Y and Z axis.

-We could proceed further and try to fine tune the chunk size to get even better performance, but this is out of the scope of this blog.
+We could proceed further and try to fine tune the chunk size to get even better performance, but this is out of the scope of this blog (and more a task for `Btune <https://ironarray.io/btune>`_).
 Instead, we will try to make some sense on the results above; see below.

 Why Blosc2 can be faster than NumPy?
 ------------------------------------
-As it turns out that Blosc2 is using the NumPy machinery for computing reductions behind the scenes, why is Blosc2 faster than NumPy in the second case above?
+As Blosc2 is using the NumPy machinery for computing reductions behind the scenes, why is Blosc2 faster than NumPy in several cases above?
 The answer lies in the way Blosc2 and NumPy access data in memory.

 Blosc2 splits data into chunks and blocks to compress and decompress data efficiently.
 When accessing data, a full chunk is fetched from memory and decompressed by the CPU (as seen in the image below, left side).
 If the chunk size is small enough to fit in the CPU cache, the CPU can write the decompressed chunk faster, as it does not need to travel back to the main memory.
 Later, when NumPy is called to perform the reduction on the decompressed chunk, it can access the data faster, as it is already in the CPU cache (image below, right side).